You are currently viewing Lucky Charm Cookies: A Festive St. Patrick’s Day Treat

 • In a small bowl, whisk the flour, crushed cereal, baking powder, cornstarch and salt together.
 Set aside.

-• Using a mixer fitted with a paddle attachment, cream the butter for about one minute.
+• Using a mixer fitted with a paddle attachment, cream the butter for about a minute.
 Add in the sugars and vanilla; mix on medium speed for 1-2 minutes.
 Scrape down the sides of the bowl.

 • Add in your eggs, one at a time.
-Mix until each egg is fully incorporated; scrape down the bowl as needed.
+Mix until each egg is incorporated; scrape down the bowl as needed.

 Notes